MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/policy-management.md

 OwaMailboxPolicy is used to manage various features and capabilities, including:
 - Allowing Personal Accounts
   * The *PersonalAccountsEnabled* parameter specifies whether to allow users to add their personal accounts (for example, Outlook.com, Gmail, or Yahoo!) in the new Outlook for Windows.
-[Check the sintax here.](/powershell/module/exchange/set-owamailboxpolicy#-personalaccountsenabled)
+[Check the syntax here.](/powershell/module/exchange/set-owamailboxpolicy#-personalaccountsenabled)
 - Allowing certain file types (attachments)
   * The *AllowedFileTypes* parameter specifies the attachment file types (file extensions) that can be saved locally or viewed from the new Outlook for Windows.
 [Check the default values here.](/powershell/module/exchange/set-owamailboxpolicy#-AllowedFileTypes)
 - Google Drive Attachments Enabled